AlReece45/Enject/README.md

 ======

 Enject is a PHP Injection Library.
 To use it, make sure that the Enject directory appears in your include_path.
-I've licenses it under the LGPL 2.1+ so you should be able to use it anywhere.
+I've licensed it under the LGPL 2.1+ so you should be able to use it anywhere.
 If there's any licensing concerns or problems, feel free to contact me about them.